Electrelane

 Electrelane is an English indie rock band, formed in Brighton in 1998 by Verity Susman and Emma Gaze.
 The band consists of Susman, Gaze, Mia Clarke, and Ros Murray.
 Their music draws from a wide range of influences including Neu!, Stereolab, Sonic Youth, and the Velvet Underground.
 When playing live, the band has a reputation for a focused show that minimizes audience interaction and rarely included more than one encore.

-Although the band has strong feminist and political views in their personal lives, they generally prefer to not communicate that directly to their fans or through their music; one exception is their inclusion of the protest song "The Partisan," - a Leonard Cohen cover - which they began playing while on tour in the United States during the months preceding the 2004 Presidential election.
+Although the band has strong feminist and political views in their personal lives, they generally prefer to not communicate that directly to their fans or through their music; one exception is their inclusion of the protest song "The Partisan," - a cover - which they began playing while on tour in the United States during the months preceding the 2004 Presidential election.

 History

 Early years (1998–2000)

 The band recorded their first single, "Film Music," and released it in January 2000 on the Skint Records offshoot label Indenial.
 They released another single ("Le Song") with Fierce Panda before creating their own label, Let's Rock!, with distribution by 3MV.
 The first two singles they released were "Gabriel" and "Blue Straggler" and in fall of 2000 they began work on their debut album.
 During this period, they had a number of personnel changes.
 The original bassist was Tracy Houdek, who left the band due to a pregnancy.
 She was briefly replaced by Rupert Noble until Rachel Dalley signed on.
 Original guitarist Debbie Ball was replaced by Mia Clarke.